What is Joint Mobilization?

-Joint mobilization isn’t appropriate for all patients, and our skilled and experience physical therapists can determine if it’s right for you or a loved one.
-Specific conditions which our physical therapy team successfully manage with joint mobilizations include:
+Joint mobilization isn't appropriate for all patients, and our skilled and experienced physical therapists can determine if it's right for you or a loved one.
+Specific conditions that our physical therapy team successfully manages with joint mobilizations include:

 - Arthritis (especially of the shoulder, spine, elbow, hip, and knee)

 - Rotator cuff tears and sprains

 - Medial or lateral epicondylitis (golfer's or tennis elbow, respectively)

 - Ankle sprains

 - Sciatica and other types of nerve impingement syndromes

 - Facet joint locking and other types of spinal misalignment